 The costs for electricity and natural gas services are extremely high both in financial and global greenhouse gas emissions terms.
-Students can assist NIDA in reducing its carbon footprint by ensuring that all lights, fans, power and heaters are turned off immediately after an activity has concluded or a room vacated.
+Staff and students can assist NIDA in reducing its carbon footprint by ensuring that all lights, fans, power, and heaters are turned off immediately after an activity has concluded or a room vacated.
 When going home, ensure all lights are off, all equipment is powered down, aircon switched off where possible and doors are closed behind you.
+This simple action, if done by all, significantly reduces our carbon emissions across campus.